A mixed characteristic analogue of the perfection of rings and its almost Cohen-Macaulay property: Introduction

-We call $A$ a \textit{Banach ring} if $A$ has a norm in the sense of \cite{Arizona17} and the topology on $A$ induced by the norm is equal to the topology of $A$.
-A \textit{map of Banach rings} is a continuous homomorphism of rings.
+\item A \emph{Banach ring} is a pair of a complete topological ring \(A\) a norm on \(A\) in the sense of \cite[P.63 Definition 1.5.1]{bhatt2019Perfectoid} and the topology on $A$ induced by the norm is equal to the topology of $A$.
+A \emph{map of Banach rings} is a continuous homomorphism of topological rings.

-A ring $R$ is called \textit{$t$-adically Zariskian} for some $t \in R$ if the Jacobson radical of $R$ contains $t$.
-We use the notion of \textit{$G$-Galois extension} in the sense of \cite[Appendix C]{NS23}.
+\item A ring $R$ is called \emph{$t$-adically Zariskian} for some $t \in R$ if the Jacobson radical of $R$ contains $t$.
+We use the notion of \emph{$G$-Galois extension} in the sense of \cite[Appendix C]{nakazato2023Variant}.